interlay/interbtc-spec/polkabtc-spec/docs/source/spec/redeem.rst

 executeRedeem
 -------------

-A Vault calls this function after receiving an ``RequestRedeem`` event with his public key.
-Before calling the function, the Vault transfers the specific amount of BTC to the BTC address given in the original redeem request.
-The Vault completes the redeem with this function.
+A vault calls this function after receiving an ``RequestRedeem`` event with his public key.
+Before calling the function, the vault transfers the specific amount of BTC to the BTC address given in the original redeem request.
+The vault completes the redeem with this function.

 Specification
 .............